 Vision for the future

 While the School of Business at the University of Washington has long been known as one of the top business schools, our goal is to be the best public school in the nation.
-Plans for the near future include new state-of-the-art buildings, plus expanding faculty and curricula to build upon a legacy of entrepreneurial innovation, strategic research and business leadership.
+Plans for the future include expanding faculty and curricula to build upon a legacy of entrepreneurial innovation, strategic research and business leadership.

 The Foster School is accredited by AACSB International.